liferay/liferay-docs/en/user/articles/100-web-experience-management/03-building-a-site/03-adding-pages-to-sites/01-adding-pages-to-sites-intro.markdown

 because they were the only page type available in earlier versions of @product@, so they're more familiar than Content Pages.

-In addition, there are several other things that Widget Pages provide that are not possible with Content Pages:
+There are still a few things that Widget Pages provide that are not possible with Content Pages:

 - *Developing an advanced custom layout*: Content Pages let page authors create their own page layout.
 As a result, developers can't create their own custom layouts with FreeMarker like Widget Pages allowed for.
+Therefore, Content Pages let you create a layout visually, which is a more user-friendly approach; however, the programmatic approach of Widget Pages allows for more advanced capabilities.

 - *User-Customizable columns*: This was a rarely used feature of Widget Pages that is not provided in Content Pages.
 If your page requires a